nickvandevelden/aboshop-backoffice-plugin/README.md

 ### Description

-This is extension is written for the Mediahuis Aboshop and it's Backoffice.
+This extension is written for the Mediahuis Aboshop and it's Backoffice.

 Three core functionalities are currently implemented: